prevuelta/jekyll-mustache/README.md

 Site template using Jekyll & Mustache templates

 ## How it works
-There is a .js file for each page loaded based on ref: variable set in the jekyll page YAML eg.
+There is a javascript controller file loaded each page based on the controller ref variable set in the jekyll page YAML eg.
 ```
 ---
 layout: default
 title: Welcome to this site
 weight: 1
-controller: index
+controller: homepage
 ---
 ```
 ```
 <script src="scripts/controllers/{{ page.ref }}.js"></script>
 ```

-This will then setup the page and load in the mustache views.
+This will then generate / load the model and perform any pre-render functions before loading the mustache views.

-Pages are created with the following:
+Example of basic page controller:

 ```
 var callback = function() {
 	// Stuff to run after views are added
 }

 setupPage(
 	[ // This is an array of views.